portco/connect_four/README.md

 ## Usage

-From the command-line, to start a ConnectFour game with players named Alice and Bob, invoke:
+To start a ConnectFour game (with players named Alice and Bob) invoke the following from the command-line:

     $ connect_four alice bob